netzkern/butler/docs/templateSyntax.md

 butler{getDatabase}
 ```

-## Conditional directorys
+## Conditional directorys and files
-Based on the survey you can decide which folders should be included or removed.
-The following example will include the folder when the question with the name `database` will be answered with option with index `0`.
+Based on the survey you can decide which folders or files should be included or removed.
+The following example will include the folder when the question about the `database` will be answered with first option `0`.
 ```
-- butler{if eq getDatabase (index getDatabaseQuestion.Options 0) } mongodb butler{end}
+butler{if eq getDatabase (index getDatabaseQuestion.Options 0) } mongodb butler{end}
 ```

 ## Conditions in templates